The 2022-2023 application cycle is OPEN.

 Decision Sciences Postdoctoral Research Fellow

 This fellowship focuses on understanding and improving the health care communication and decisions made by both patients and providers.
-Past postdoctoral fellows have included scholars whose research in health care communication and decision making has been approached using theories drawn from social cognition, motivation and emotion, risk communication, human factors, ethics, and economics.
+Past postdoctoral fellows have included scholars whose research in health care communication and decision making has been grounded in theories and methodologies drawn from social cognition, motivation and emotion, decision psychology, risk communication, human factors, ethics, and economics.

-All requirements of the PhD or equivalent terminal degree must be completed before the postdoctoral research fellow appointment can begin.
-Candidates are required to submit a cover letter, including a detailed statement of research interests, a CV, and a writing sample by January 13, 2017.
-Semi-finalists will be asked to submit three letters of recommendation, so references should be alerted that letters will be required in mid-February 2017.
+All requirements of the PhD or equivalent terminal degree must be completed before a postdoctoral research fellow appointment can begin.
+Candidates are required to submit a cover letter, including a detailed statement of research interests, a CV, and a writing sample.
+The letter of research interests should identify potential future research topics (although fellows are encouraged to evolve their interests during the fellowship) and should emphasize, in concrete terms, the applicant’s potential fit to CBSSM’s areas of expertise and how the fellowship fits into their overall career goals.
+Semi-finalists will be asked to submit three letters of recommendation, so references should be alerted that letters may be requested in January 2022.
 All application materials (including recommendation letters) should be submitted electronically through our online application.
 Click here to access the online application.